Configuring Network Scanning

 This article explains how to enable Acunetix to connect to OpenVAS.

 Network Scanning looks for many different network vulnerabilities, including:

-- missing security patches for your network devices, web servers, or operating systems; missing patches or late patching may expose your infrastructure to dangerous attacks, on any operating system you infrastructure may be running
+- Missing security patches for your network devices, web servers, or operating systems.
+Missing patches or late patching may expose your infrastructure to dangerous attacks on any operating system your infrastructure may be running.

-To enable Acunetix to connect to OpenVAS from the Acunetix Web Interface:
+How to enable Acunetix to connect to OpenVAS